 Getting Around: Either on foot or by local matatu (shared minivan) for ~KES50 to the Old Town Area

 Day 2–3: Diani Beach

-Beyond relaxing, Colobus Conservation Centre organises 1 hr Primate Eco Tours for KES750 to highlight the conservation efforts of the nationally threatened Angolan Colobus monkey.
+Beyond relaxing, Colobus Conservation Centre organises one-hour Primate Eco Tours for KES750 to highlight the conservation efforts of the nationally threatened Angolan Colobus monkey.

-After a day of chilling at Diani Beach, I headed back to Mombasa, ready to fulfil my National Geographic dreams.
+After a day of chilling at Diani Beach, I headed back to Mombasa, ready to fulfill my National Geographic dreams.